programminghistorian/ph-submissions/en/drafts/originals/space-place-gazetteers.md

 Now that you have all the modern equivalents, you're in a good place to conduct additional research.
 For example, do these places still even exist?
 Has their identity changed over time?
 Have Jewish populations remained in these settlements?
 Have they grown, or reduced?

-## Enhancing Gazetteers with Linked Open Data or Geographic Information System (GIS) Mapping
+## Using Linked Open Data and GIS Mapping to Enhance a Gazetteer

 Simple gazetteers collect basic information about the names, feature types, and locations of places attested in historical texts.
 They can be enriched with further annotations (as you did by describing the Jewish populations in given settlements) and they can be linked with one another (as you did when you linked historic names with modern names and geometries).
 If you want to perform new investigations, for example into medieval Jewish history, you can also enhance the gazetteer you made about Benjamin of Tudela’s travels by connecting it to larger collections of linked spatial data.
-As we mentioned earlier, the best way for your research to enter into conversation with others and to benefit from other analytical tools is to commit to Linked Open Data standards.
+As we mentioned earlier, the best way for your research to enter into conversation with others and to benefit from analytical tools is to commit to Linked Open Data standards.

 You already used the WHG to search for historic place names and to find coordinates for your spreadsheet.
 You could have used the affordances of the Linked Open Data standard to upload your earlier spreadsheet into the WHG, create a map of your places, and download an augmented spreadsheet containing the geographic data.
 More information on how to do that can be found in [another *Programming Historian* lesson](https://programminghistorian.org/en/lessons/finding-places-world-historical-gazetteer).